Available at many of Brick Lane’s Indian restaurants, Mishti Doi is a traditional Bengali dessert made of delicately sweetened curd or yoghurt.

 The most traditional way of making Mishti Doi is to sweeten it with jaggery, an unrefined product made by evaporating palm sugar or sugar cane.
 However, you can caramelise your own sugar or use condensed milk instead.

 The traditional Bengali recipe also uses homemade curd, or ‘dahi’, too.
-Most of us don’t have the time to make homemade curd, which requires a starter, so you can replace with shopbought curd or or regular yoghurt.
+Most of us don’t have the time to make homemade curd, which requires a starter, so you can replace it with shop bought curd or regular yoghurt.

 Mishti doi is best made in earthen bowls or pans.
-The porous walls of the earthern bowls absorbs the moisture from the doi, which in turn makes the mishti doi nicely thick.
+The porous walls of the earthen bowls absorbs the moisture from the doi, which in turn makes the Mishti Doi nicely thick.

 Simple Mishti Doi recipe